top of page

 At a Glance Grains and nuts are among the most common dietary sources of mycotoxin exposure worldwide Mycotoxins form primarily due to moisture, storage time, and handling conditions rather than food processing alone Exposure is typically low-level but repeated due to frequent consumption of staple foods Visual inspection and taste are unreliable indicators of contamination Risk varies significantly by food type, origin, and storage practices Prioritizing storage awareness an

-How to Read a Water Quality Report (CCR) and What the Numbers Actually Mean
+How to Read a Water Quality Report (CCR) and What the Numbers Mean

 Jan 215 min read